 This may be the most efficient way to eat, but it’s not the most enjoyable.
 It leads to what scientists call sensory-specific satiety, where each successive bite is less remarkable than the last.

-So in your carnal eating food orgy, don’t leave any partner on your plate spectating from the side for too long.
+To extract more from each bite, don’t leave any partner on your plate spectating from the side for too long.
 Take a bite of steak, then one of veggies, then one of potatoes.
-And keep switching it up from one bite to the next so your taste buds can’t get complacent.
+And keep switching it up.

 And switch up what you put on your plate.
 Experiment with different flavors and cuisines.
 Food doesn’t get jealous, so spread the love.